Spectral flow for real skew-adjoint Fredholm operators: -valued spectral flow for linear paths in finite dimension

 Then $\tilde T_t(1)=\tilde T_t$, while $\tilde T_t(0)$ is a constant path with spectrum $\sigma(\tilde T_t(0))=\{-\imath,\imath\}$ which is actually the straight-line path between $\tilde T_0$ and $\tilde T_1$.
 Consequently the spectral crossing of the path $\tilde T_t$ can be homotopically lifted.
 On the other hand, it is impossible to lift the kernel of $T_t$.
 This defect is encoded in the eigenfunctions as follows.
 Viewing $T_0$ and $T_1$ as non-degenerate skew-symmetric bilinear forms, results from linear algebra imply that there exists a real invertible matrix $A$ such that

 Actually, here $A=\binom{0\;1}{1\;0}$ which exchanges the eigenvectors of the upper and lower branch of $T_t$ at $t=\frac{1}{2}$.
 This is reflected by the sign of $\det(A)$ and this sign is by definition the $\ZM_2$-valued spectral flow $\SF_2(T_0,T_1)$ between the points $T_0$ and $T_1$ along the straight line path.
 This actually is true also for the complex spectral flow \cite{BCPRSW} (which is simply equal to the difference of the signatures of the end points).
 Let us stress again that due to the above, this $\ZM_2$-valued spectral flow is {\em not} only determined by the spectrum of the path, but rather depends on the eigenfunctions as well.
 However, we will show further below that a path having vanishing kernel throughout necessarily has a trivial $\ZM_2$-valued spectral flow.
-Another important difference between the two cases in \eqref{eq-2x2example} is that $T_t$ is analytic in $t$, while $\tilde T_t$ is not (this will be elaborated upon further down).
+Another important difference between the two cases in \eqref{eq-2x2example} is that $T_t$ is analytic in $t$, while $\tilde T_t$ is not (this will {also} be elaborated upon further down).
 After these words of motivation, we can go on to the formal definition of the $\ZM_2$-spectral flow.

-\begin{definition} Suppose given two skew-adjoint operators $T_0$ and $T_1$ on a finite dimensional real Hilbert space $\Hh_\RM$ with minimal kernel dimension, namely their kernel has dimension equal to $\dim(\Hh_\RM)\,\mbox{\rm mod}\;2$.
-Given an invertible $A$ such that $T_1=A^*T_0A$, the $\ZM_2$-valued spectral flow (along the straight line path) from $T_0$ to $T_1$ is defined by
+\begin{definition} Suppose given two skew-adjoint operators $T_0$ and $T_1$ on a finite dimensional real Hilbert space $\Hh_\RM$ with {the same} minimal kernel dimension, namely their kernel has dimension equal to $\dim(\Hh_\RM)\,\mbox{\rm mod}\;2$.
+Given an invertible $A$ such that $T_1=A^*T_0A$, the $\ZM_2$-valued spectral flow (along the straight line path) from {an invertible} $T_0$ to {an invertible} $T_1$ is defined by